 Offermann and Malamut noted in their 2002 sexual harassment survey of 2749 military personnel with the U.S. Department of Defence that preventing or dealing with sexual harassment required a two-pronged approach.
 Organizations need to draft anti-harassment policy and procedures as well as emphasizing that these policies are only as effective as the leaders who implement them.

-They suggest seven key ways to prevent sexual harassment in your organization:
+They suggest six key ways to prevent sexual harassment in your organization:

 Leaders must recognize the tremendous responsibility they have for creating and sustaining an ethical organization by instilling and enforcing anti-sexual harassment policies.
 The authors suggest that leaders at all levels of the organization must focus on eliminating sexual harassment.
-If a leader is sexually harassing subordinates, which can occur on occasion, then the leader’s boss must deal with the situation effectively.
+If a leader is sexually harassing subordinates, then the leader’s boss must deal with the situation effectively.
 It’s tempting to create a policy and then believe it will eliminate the problem.
 Leaders cannot afford to check off anti-harassment procedures as to-do items then forget about the issue.
-They must respond publicly to any incidents of harassment and repeat the message that such behaviour is intolerable.
+They must respond quickly to any incidents of harassment and repeat the message that such behaviour is intolerable.

 Policies and procedures alone do not result in a commitment to eliminate harassment on the job.
 Managers may not believe they tolerate sexual harassment, but when they refrain from intervening in situations of harassment amongst their subordinates, they are condoning it.
 In some cases, the tolerance for inappropriate sexual behaviour is due to attitudes that minimize the importance or severity of the problem.
-Perceiving the problem as overblown or just a politically correct ploy to reduce people’s freedoms can spell disaster.
 Identifying managers who tolerate or ignore harassment issues, who don’t feel competent dealing with the problem or are unaware of company policy is important to creating a sexual harassment free organization.

 Failing to make the company’s sexual-harassment policy well known will undermine efforts to eradicate it.
 Publicizing the availability of a complaint process, a complaint hotline and the company’s commitment to do away with sexual harassment, are key.
 Ensuring staff know the leaders are committed to dealing with the problem, having regular conversations about what constitutes harassment and what does not as well as repeatedly advertising the complaint procedure all help reduce the incidence of sexual harassment.